gssasank/2dgameengine/README.md

 Make sure you're on Lua version 5.4.7, if not you'll have to update the header files in the libs directory.

-In theory, there should be any issues running this project on Linux.
+In theory, there should not be any issues running this project on Linux.